Scroll to navigation

 Whitelist given Linux capabilities.

 Enable protocol filter.
 The filter is based on seccomp and checks the first argument to socket system call.
-Recognized values: unix, inet, inet6, netlink, packet, and bluetooth.
-Multiple protocol commands are allowed and they accumulate.
+Recognized values: unix, inet, inet6, netlink and packet.

 Enable seccomp filter and blacklist the syscalls in the default list.
 See man 1 firejail for more details.